huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `user_id` - Indicates the ID of the user who created the DMS Kafka instance
 * `user_name` - Indicates the name of the user who created the DMS Kafka instance
 * `connect_address` - Indicates the IP address of the DMS Kafka instance.
-* `management_connect_address` - Indicates the connection address of the Kafka Manager of a Kafka instance.
+* `management_connect_address` - Indicates the Kafka Manager connection address of a Kafka instance.
 * `cross_vpc_accesses` - Indicates the Access information of cross-VPC.
 The structure is documented below.
 * `charging_mode` - Indicates the charging mode of the instance.